• Skip to primary navigation

 While they may require a bit of extra effort to eat, many people prefer them for their taste and texture.

-Depending on the method used, unpitted olives can take on different flavours and textures, making them a versatile ingredient in cooking.
+Depending on the method used, unpitted olives can take on different flavours and textures, making them a flexible ingredient in cooking.

 However, care must be taken when eating them as swallowing the pit can result in choking or other complications.